 Long-term investments consist of debt securities, maturing within five years, for which we have both the ability and the intent to hold until maturity.
 These investments are classified as held-to-maturity and reported at amortized cost.
 The fair value of our Long-term investments is based on a discounted cash flow analysis using the contractual cash flows of the investments and a discount rate derived from unadjusted quoted interest rates for debt securities of comparable risk.
-Such debt securities represent investments in PTCs related to EETCs issued by Atlas in 1998, 1999 and 2000.
+Such debt securities represent investments in PTCs related to EETCs issued by Atlas in 1998 and 1999.
 Interest on debt securities and accretion of discounts using the effective interest method are included in Interest income.

-Term loans and notes consist of term loans, Ex-Im Guaranteed Notes, the Private Placement Facility, the Revolver and EETCs.
+Term loans and notes consist of term loans, the Ex-Im Guaranteed Notes, the Private Placement Facility, the Revolver and EETCs.
 The fair values of these debt instruments are based on a discounted cash flow analysis using current borrowing rates for instruments with similar terms.

-The fair value of our convertible notes is based on unadjusted quoted market prices for these securities.
+The fair value of our Convertible Notes is based on unadjusted quoted market prices for these securities.

-The fair value of the Amazon Warrant is based on a Monte Carlo simulation which requires inputs such as our common stock price, the warrant strike price, estimated common stock price volatility, and risk-free interest rate, among others.
+The fair value of a customer warrant liability and certain long-term performance-based restricted shares are based on a Monte Carlo simulation which requires inputs such as our common stock price, the warrant strike price, estimated common stock price volatility, and risk-free interest rate, among others.